technologiestiftung/NDT-Plugin/Readme.md

 ## INTRODUCTION

 The Network Diagnostic Tool is an open source web-based tool, which allows you to measure the current speed of you internet connection.
 It therefore connects to the closest server running the NDT-Software and measures up- and download speed. **Important note:** The performance is not only provided to the client, but also stored on the remote server for statistical purposes.
-Due to this fact it is important to include a disclaimer on the page, warning the user about the storage of 'personal' information on the server-side.
+Due to this fact, it is important to include a disclaimer on the page, warning the user about the storage of 'personal' information on the server-side.

 The stored information is used to inform about speed issues and the distribution of high-speed internet connections.
 An example for an application making use of this and providing the data for further analysis is the Measurement Lab:

 Visualization and Open Data: http://viz.measurementlab.net Speed Test: https://speed.measurementlab.net